PDAL/java/README.md

 # Java side development without binaries build
 PDAL_DEPEND_ON_NATIVE=false sbt -Djava.library.path=<path>
 ```
-#### Mac-OS ARM
-Natives for arm64 are still not pre-built.
-If you need to get them, follow the guide above for a self build and finally go to `../pdal-java/native/target/`, here you will find the built `pdal-native.jar`.
-If you want to use it in a Java project, for example, you can go to `./m2/repository/io/pdal/pdal-native/<your-version>/` and replace the one taken from Maven with the one you have just built.

 ## Possible issues and solutions

 #### - In case of not installed as global PDAL change [this](./java/native/src/CMakeLists.txt#L25) line to: